Bariatric Surgery Costs

 Hospital and Theatre Costs

-Please contact your private health fund to find out your hospital excess (if applicable) or any other hospital out-of-pocket expense there may be.
+Patients should contact their private health fund to find out their hospital excess (if applicable) or any other hospital out-of-pocket expenses there may be.
+If no health Insurance, hospital and theatre costs will occur.

 The Perth Weight Loss & Surgery team can be contacted on: